American Forts: West

 Fort Seminoe

-A trading post established by Charles Lajuenesse (Seminoe) on the Oregon Trail near Muddy Gap.
+A trading post established by Charles "Seminoe" Lajuenesse on the Oregon Trail near Muddy Gap and Devil's Gate.
 The Mormons used this post as a place of refuge in 1856 while they were caught in an early blizzard at Horse Creek, located to the east of Independence Rock.
-The site has recently been excavated by the Mormon Church.
+The site became part of the Tom Sun Ranch after 1872.
+The actual fort site, discovered in 2001, was excavated under the direction of the Mormon Church and a reproduction has been built.
+Nearby at Martin's Cove is the Mormon Handcart Historic Site and Visitor Center, which manages the fort site.
+See also Fort Seminoe Archaeological Dig from WY State Historic Preservation Office

 Portuguese Houses